Buildings and Records - St Peter's

 Inside the church there is every style of Gothic architecture from Early English to perpendicular.
 In 1877, the church was extensively restored and extended by Sir Gilbert Scott.

 The Belfry contains eight bells which were originally cast in 1820 and then recast in 1968.
 They are rung Sunday by Sunday and for weddings, etc, by an enthusiastic team of ringers.

-In about 1840 stone fragments, parts of a cross of Saxon design, were discovered embedded in the masonry of the chancel.
+In about 1840 stone fragments that are parts of a cross of Saxon design, were found embedded in the masonry of the chancel.
 They probably date from the tenth or eleventh century.

-Carefully put together, the Saxon Cross is preserved in the churchyard, evidence that there has been a church here for a thousand years.
+Carefully put together, the Saxon Cross has been preserved in the churchyard and its existence suggests that there has been a church here for a thousand years.

-The Norman Chapel stands close to the present Church, and was probably built to replace a timber-framed Saxon church.
-It has a beautiful Norman doorway, above which is a carved tympanum on which a figure thought to be King Richard Coeur de Lion suggests a date for the chapel of between 1190 and 1199.
+The Norman Chapel stands close to the present Church and was probably built to replace a timber-framed Saxon church.
+It has a beautiful Norman doorway above which is a carved tympanum on which a figure thought to be King Richard Coeur de Lion suggests a date for the chapel of between 1190 and 1199.
 The chapel was in a ruined and roofless state until it was repaired and roofed by Sir William Meredith of Henbury in 1747.
-The windows of the chapel were dedicated in memory of Ann Rogers, wife of the then Vicar of the parish, in 1977.
+In 1977 new windows of the chapel were installed and dedicated in memory of Ann Rogers, wife of the then Vicar of the parish.

 The Registers of Baptisms Marriages and Burials date back to 1560 and are complete.
 The registers up to 1910 are available online at: www.findmypast.co.uk